The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 summer shawl using cotton yarn

 Cascade Yarns Ultra Pima Cotton is a great summer yarn choice.
-It has astonishing colour range and consists of 100% Pima cotton produced in South America.
+It has an astonishing color range and consists of 100% Pima cotton produced in South America.

 It was the perfect yarn choice for my Gap Year Cardigan that gets a lot of wear during the cooler summer evenings.